 Please note that these travel costs reflect my travel style and it could be entirely different based on your own requirements.
-I consider myself a mid-range traveler who like to include a touch of luxury from time to time.
+I consider myself a mid-range traveler who likes to include a touch of luxury from time to time.
 I was traveling with my boyfriend so all the costs are calculated for two people (if I don’t say otherwise).

 *Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.*

-Accommodations are usually the biggest chuck of the travel costs, so I will start with this topic.
+Accommodations are usually the biggest chunk of the travel costs, so I will start with this topic.
 Jordan has a huge variety of accommodations, you can find everything from cheap guesthouses to luxurious five-star hotels.

 We spent the first two nights of our one week itinerary in Wadi Musa, which is the nearest town to the archeological site of Petra.
-You can find many options in the city centre but if you wanna stay close to the Visitor’s Centre you can choose from like 10 hotels.
+You can find many options in the city center but if you wanna stay close to the Visitor’s Centre you can choose from like 10 hotels.
 Click here to see all the accommodations in Wadi Musa!

 As a more budget-friendly option, I can recommend the La Maison Hotel, where we stayed.
 It is right behind the Mövenpick Hotel but for fraction of the price.
 We paid 104 JD (145 USD) for two nights with breakfast.